zhang1980s/linux-preempt-kernel-lab/README.md

 # - Build the kernel RPM packages
 ```

-When using the copy-and-execute-remote.sh script, it will automatically detect the number of CPU cores on the remote system and pass this information to the build script for optimal compilation performance.

 The build process will create several RPM packages in the parent directory (`~/rt-kernel-build`).